 Gestational Surrogacy & Donor Sperm:

-If there is no intended father involved in the process (i.e lesbian couples) or the intended father is unable to produce sperm, the gestational surrogate mother carries an embryo created from the intended mother’s egg (who is unable to carry a pregnancy herself) and donor sperm.
-With this scheme, the baby born is genetically tied to the intended mother and the gestational surrogate has no genetic connection.
+If there is no intended father involved in the process (i.e. lesbian couples) or the intended father is unable to produce sperm, the gestational surrogate mother carries an embryo created from the intended mother’s egg (who is unable to carry a pregnancy herself) and donor sperm.
+With this scheme, the baby born is genetically tied to the intended mother, and the gestational surrogate has no genetic connection.

 Gestational Surrogacy & Donor Embryo:

-When the intended parents are unable to produce either sperm, egg, or embryo, the surrogate mother can carry a donated embryo (often from other couples who have completed IVF that have leftover embryos).
-With this process, the child born is not genetically tied to the IPs and the gestational surrogate also has no genetic link.
+When the intended parents are unable to produce either sperm, egg or embryo, the surrogate mother can carry a donated embryo (often from other couples who have completed IVF that have leftover embryos).
+With this process, the child born is not genetically tied to the IPs, and the gestational surrogate also has no genetic link.

 Traditional Surrogacy & Donor Sperm:

-This involves artificially inseminating a traditional surrogate mother with sperm coming from a donor via IUI, IVF or home insemination.
+This artificially involves inseminating a traditional surrogate mother with sperm coming from a donor via IUI, IVF or home insemination.
 With this technique, the baby born is genetically linked to the sperm donor and the surrogate mother.

-Agency surrogacy, is a surrogacy process in which the intended parents and surrogate work with a surrogacy agency.
-On the other hand, independent surrogacy (also known as private surrogacy or Indy surrogacy), is a process in which the intended parents and surrogate mother decide not to work with a surrogacy agency and only work with a family attorney and a IVF clinic to complete their surrogacy journey.
+On the other hand, independent surrogacy (also known as private surrogacy or Indy surrogacy), is a process in which the intended parents and surrogate mother decide not to work with a surrogacy agency and they only work with a family attorney and an IVF clinic to complete their surrogacy journey.

 Surrogacy is a big choice, and every piece of information will help you feel more comfortable with the journey.
 This post is designed as an early starting point to better understand the different types of surrogacy.